ProgMEM-CC/Minecraft-Backdoor-Updated/README.md

 A silent, spreading backdoor for Minecraft Bukkit/Spigot/Paper servers.
 Using the injector is recommended, should you choose to manually backdoor a plugin, you're on your own if you run into problems.
-Injecting does not work as of right now, attempting to make the backdoor spread will just render the plugin and therfore the backdoor not run
+DONT TICK THE SPREAD BUTTON AS OF NOW IT IS BROKEN AND WILL RENDER THE PLUGIN UNUSABLE Spreading does not work as of right now, attempting to make the backdoor spread will just render the plugin and therfore the backdoor not run

-For educational purposes only.
-Do not use on a server you do not own.

 ## Requirements:
 * Java 8 runtime.
 (Newer may work)